Listen to our interview with Practice Director, Jeff Garrett

 It is also a good idea to make sure the wills and enduring powers of attorney are updated to marry up with the agreement.
 This way all family members are protected and everyone knows what is going on.
 Sometimes jealous siblings cause friction if they are kept in the dark.

-For further enquiries please contact Lesley Barnes at Attwood Marshall Lawyers, freecall 1800 621 071 or email email@example.com
+For further enquiries on Granny Flat Agreements, please contact Attwood Marshall Lawyers on 1800 621 071 or email email@example.com